Bachelor of Science in Health Sciences

 Why Study Health Sciences at Saint Peter’s?

-A key benefit of a health science degree is that it reveals and highlights the multiple aspects of healthcare, far broader than the technical training required to pursue a career as a healthcare provider, as reported by U.S. News in June 2020.
+A key benefit of a health sciences degree is that it reveals and highlights the multiple aspects of healthcare, far broader than the technical training required to pursue a career as a healthcare provider, as reported by U.S. News in June 2020.

-At Saint Peter’s, the Health Science major instills the ideals of ethical, compassionate, and comprehensive care because the foundation of our program is in the core Jesuit values of cura personalis and men and women for others.
+At Saint Peter’s, the Health Sciences major instills the ideals of ethical, compassionate, and comprehensive care because the foundation of our program is in the core Jesuit values of cura personalis and men and women for others.
 As Saint Peter’s continues to be a transformative, minority-serving institution, working towards social justice and implementing real change, our program is designed for students who want to make a difference in local and global communities.

 What do Health Sciences majors do?

-The health science major is the perfect fit for students who want to make a difference in local and global communities to address issues related to health science and healthcare.
+The health sciences major is the perfect fit for students who want to make a difference in local and global communities to address issues related to health science and healthcare.
 Health science majors have eclectic academic interests, invested in the overall health and well-being of the world around them.
 Students in the major seek to understand the underlying cause of disease, analyze human behavior and promote wellness and change within communities to improve access and quality of healthcare.